THYROID DISEASE AND ITS HEALING

 Causes.
 These include:

 1. A toxin in the pituitary gland.
 This appears to be the most common cause of Grave’s disease.
-Correction will occur with a complete nutritional balancing program.
+Correction will occur with a complete development program.
 If severe, anti-thyroid medication is required for a while until the poison is eliminated from the body, which can take up to a few years on a program.
 So far, all cases have resolved and the clients no longer require medication.

 2. Stress.
 This is the other common cause that we encounter.
-This cause of hyperthyroidism often resolves quickly with a nutritional balancing program – within six months or so.
+This cause of hyperthyroidism often resolves quickly with a development program – within six months or so.
 It is also important to reduce stress.
 Common types of stressors that can cause this condition are too much exercise, working too hard or other stressors.

 3. Copper or mercury toxicity.
 This is often found on hair mineral analyses in cases of Grave’s disease.
 It is known that copper and mercury can stimulate thyroid hormone production in some circumstances.